Ivinco/nagiosUI/README.md

 * Grouping (you can turn on/off):
     - ![Image of grouping](https://github.com/Ivinco/nagiosUI/blob/master/htdocs/images/examples/grouping.gif)
     - ![Image of groupingAction](https://github.com/Ivinco/nagiosUI/blob/master/htdocs/images/examples/groupingAction.gif)
-    - by Service: min 2 equal services
+    - by Service: min 2 equal services (you can change it in config)
-    - by Host: min 11 equal hosts
+    - by Host: min 11 equal hosts (you can change it in config)
 * instant real-time search/filtering
 * instant javascript-based sorting
 * background refresh: